DFE-Digital/tra-digital-design-history/app/posts/get-an-identity/2023-02-10-duplicate-accounts.md

 ---

-A key requirement for the Teaching services account (TSA) is to reduce the chances of the same user creating duplicate accounts.
+A key requirement for the DfE Identity account (DIA) is to reduce the chances of the same user creating duplicate accounts.

 The Apply for a national professional qualification (NPQ) service uses Get an Identity (GAI) as its authentication solution.
 The GAI journey also incorporates a database of qualified teachers (DQT) lookup to locate a teacher record, which is passed to the NPQ service.
 When a user matches against an existing GAI account (matched to a DQT record) using a new email, we prompt the user to sign in to the existing account with a one time passcode (OTP).
 This prevents duplicate GAI accounts being created.

 This matching only works when the teacher has a record on the DQT.
 What about the users who do not have a DQT record?

-TSA needs to collect its own set of user data.
+DIA needs to collect its own set of user data.
 This will help us determine whether an account is unique or a duplicate.

-## What user data does TSA collect?
+## What user data does DIA collect?

-When [creating an TSA](/get-an-identity/integrating-qts/#create-account-journey), we ask the user for the following data points:
+When [creating an DIA](/get-an-identity/integrating-qts/#create-account-journey), we ask the user for the following data points:

 - Email
 - Mobile number